-Finance Leasing is a way of acquiring the use of a vehicle without taking ownership
+Finance Leasing is a way of getting the use of a vehicle without taking ownership

-The leasing period is usually a number of months or years during which the vehicle
+The leasing period (or 'term') is usually a number of months or years during which the vehicle

-is still owned by the leasing company.
-Effectively the lessee (the person or company
+is still owned by the leasing company (the 'lessor') but is rented to the user (the 'lessee').

-to whom the vehicle is leased) is borrowing the vehicle from the supplier for a fixed
+Effectively the user is borrowing the vehicle from the lessor for a fixed

 During the lease period the lessee pays a rental to the leasing company which covers